After spreading false claims, Michigan Republican wants to register, fine fact-checkers: ‘You better be right’

 Another state lawmaker in Indiana drafted legislation in 2017 that would have required journalists to get licenses.
 As recently as 2019, Georgia politicians considered creating a “Journalism Ethics Board” to enforce state-imposed restrictions on reporters.

-All of those proposals were widely panned as likely First Amendment violations and failed to gain enough support to become law.
+All of those proposals were widely panned as likely First Amendment violations and did not gain enough support to become law.